 To facilitate all three scenarios, Graphia CMS comes with support for the XLIFF format.
 XLIFF is the standard interchange format utilised during the localisation process, familiar to most translators, localisers, LSPs and MT providers alike.
 Every translation is independently-versioned giving administrators a clear view of the adaptation process.

 Localisation needn’t stop with documents.
-The theme itself can be localised and the entire documentation site can be published in multiple languages simultaneously, allowing all of your employees to access content without any confusion.
+The theme itself can be localised and the entire documentation site can be published in multiple languages simultaneously, allowing your entire workforce to browse, navigate, read and understand seamlessly.